Torn by fate, neglected by the state, Goa para table tennis players train at home | Goa News - ExBulletin

 There are many players in Goa but there is no place to train.
 The government has built infrastructure for the National Games, but none of the stadiums are accessible (for wheelchair athletes), Patrick says.

-In Campal, where the Indoor Stadium has been renovated at an estimated cost of Rs 16 crore, the table tennis table is on the first floor.
+At Campal, where the Indoor Stadium has been renovated at an estimated cost of Rs 16 crore, the table tennis facility is on the first floor.
 Wheelchair athletes cannot get there because the elevator is not functioning.

 We were seated at the Shyama Prasad stadium in Bambolim, but when it was rented out for exhibitions, the table was packed without notice, Lloyd says.